 Registered media are prohibited from distributing anything (i.e., advertisements, product samples, handouts) in the exhibit hall or meetings rooms.

-Registered media may attend instruction courses; however, do not take a seat until after the course begins to ensure there are enough seats for course pass purchasers.
+While attending on-site instruction courses, registered media should not take a seat until the course begins to ensure there are enough seats for Academy members.

-Registered media are prohibited from asking questions of presenters during sessions and courses.
+Registered media are prohibited from asking questions of presenters until after a session is over and should always clearly identify themselves as media.
 The Academy’s Public Relations staff can assist in scheduling interviews with presenters.

 Photography and Recording